guidemetothemoon/guidemetothemoon/README.md

 ## 🧙‍♀️ About Me

-:tiger: Platform Engineer, preaching about all things cloud native, Kubernetes, green tech and cats.
-Animal welfare advocate.
+:tiger: Platform Engineer.
+Interested in all things tech, cats and motorcycles.
+Advocate of being nice and kind to each other, animals, nature and planet as a whole.

 ⛅️ [Microsoft Azure MVP](https://mvp.microsoft.com/en-US/mvp/profile/4b89b8a2-6d27-ed11-9db2-000d3a1028ba) and [CNCF Ambassador](https://www.cncf.io/people/ambassadors/?_sft_lf-country=no&p=kristina-devochko)